 As we approach Christmas Day, my prayer is that my children would not miss Jesus for Christmas.
 I know this starts with me, Father.
 Would you strip away idols of materialism and picture-perfect white Christmases from my heart and help me to shine the spotlight on Jesus brightly this Christmas?

-Would you answer the prayer that all of the decorations and cookies and parties and even Christmas programs this Christmas season would not cover up the manger, but rather point my children to it?
+Would you answer the prayer that all of the decorations and cookies and parties and even Christmas programs this Advent season would not cover up the manger, but rather point my children to it?

 May Christmas cookies remind them that only in Jesus will they “taste and see that the LORD is good!”
 (Psalm 34:8)

-May gifts this Christmas even point them to the greatest treasure, Your own Son.
+May even gifts this Christmas point them to the greatest treasure, Your own Son.

 May our Christmas tree point to the tree that the Messiah would die on for their sins.